ajaywhite/Machine-Learning-Projects/CODSOFT/Spam Detection Model/readme.md

 - **Model Evaluation:** Performance comparison using metrics such as accuracy, precision, recall, and F1 score.
 - **Data Visualization:** Plotting data distributions and model performance metrics.

+## Accuracy
+- This version includes the 92.19% accuracy achieved by the Logistic Regression model.

 ## Installation

 To get started with this project, follow these steps: